 Shrub Roses: Robust and Colorful

-Shrub roses are versatile, robust, and perfect for mixed borders.
+Shrub varieties are versatile, robust, and perfect for mixed borders.
 They’re repeat-flowering, offering color when you need it most.

 Climbing Roses: Vertical Elegance